apache/zeppelin/docs/quickstart/install.md

 ### Downloading Binary Package

-Two binary packages are available on the [Apache Zeppelin Download Page](http://zeppelin.apache.org/download.html).
+Two binary packages are available on the [download page](http://zeppelin.apache.org/download.html).
 Only difference between these two binaries is interpreters are included in the package file.

 - #### Package with `all` interpreters.